ulrich-merkel/client-side-cache/README.md

 		);

 #### Resource options:  ####
 There are several options you can use to specify a resource.
 This can be useful to handle lifetimes, appending data to dom or control the loading order.
+You will find some examples of how to use this options in the "Examples" section.

         {